The Quality Management Policy describes the University's approach to quality assurance and continuous improvement.

 - The analysis of risks and subsequent implementation of treatments to mitigate the impact of identified risks.

-2 Please see the Service Matters website for more information on the Framework and service improvements.
+2 Please see the Service Excellence Framework website for more information on the Framework and service improvements.

 The University monitors its performance and progress at all levels in order to determine whether the established goals and targets have been met.
 Considerations may include: